blossomingiris/next.js-auth/README.md

 #### Logout
 To log out of the application, user can simply click on his/her Avatar icon and select the "Log out" option.

-## Challenges, issues, thougts
+## Challenges & thougts

 XR-Auth is experimental project.
 My goal was to become more familiar with Next.js (new stack for me) and challenge myself to build a fullstack authentication app.
 I find some features of Next.js, like the App router, pretty intuitive and nice to use, while server actions make connecting to the database easier.
-Moving from React.js to Next.js made me realize the need to completely update my mindset from client components to server components, requiring more time to become familiar with consepts as SSR, ISR, caching, hydratation, etc.
+Moving from React.js to Next.js made me realize the need to completely update my mindset from client components to server components, requiring more time to become familiar with consepts as CSR, SSR, ISR, caching, etc.

-It was a challenge to use NextAuth.js, probably because of their migration to version 5, which hasn't smoothly integrated with TypeScript yet.
+It was a challenge to use Auth.js (or NextAuth), probably because of their migration to version 5, which hasn't smoothly integrated with TypeScript yet.
 Additionally, there were gaps in the documentation which made the learning curve steeper.
 As a result, I wouldn't consider it suitable for production use at this stage.

 I also had my first experience working with Shadcn, a nice tailwind component library, but it can add another level of component abstraction, which might not be necessary for small apps like XR-Auth.
 New discovery for me was react-email - small library that very useful for creating email newsletters and I am planing to use it in the future.